camposja/exogorth/readme.md

 # Star Wars API exercise

-Exercise was to consume what Star Wars API:
+Exercise consuming the Star Wars API:

 * When you run the program from the command line (say, ruby alderaan.rb), you are presented with a list of Star Wars movie titles to choose between.